WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

    - `driver.c`
    - `skel.asm`
 3. In the future, you may rename `skel.asm` to `lab0.asm`, `lab1.asm`, etc., for each lab.
-4. Open the `.asm` file in VSCode.
+4. Open the `.asm` file in Visual Studio Code.
 5. This is how an introductory "Hello World" program looks like in assembly:
 ```nasm
 ;